 A course of study in Essential English promotes open-mindedness, imagination, critical awareness and intellectual flexibility - skills that prepare students for local and global citizenship, and for lifelong learning across a wide range of contexts.
-By the conclusion of the course of study, students will:

-use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations Applied

-- use appropriate roles and relationships with audiences - construct and explain representations of identities, places, events and concepts - make use of and explain the ways cultural assumptions, attitudes, values and beliefs underpin texts and influence meaning - explain how language features and text structures shape meaning and invite particular responses - select and use subject matter to support perspectives - sequence subject matter and use modeappropriate cohesive devices to construct coherent texts - make mode-appropriate language choices according to register informed by purpose, audience and context - use language features to achieve particular purposes across modes.
+- use patterns and conventions of genres to achieve particular purposes in cultural contexts and social situations - use appropriate roles and relationships with audiences - construct and explain representations of identities, places, events and concepts - make use of and explain the ways cultural assumptions, attitudes, values and beliefs underpin texts and influence meaning - explain how language features and text structures shape meaning and invite particular responses - select and use subject matter to support perspectives - sequence subject matter and use modeappropriate cohesive devices to construct coherent texts - make mode-appropriate language choices according to register informed by purpose, audience and context - use language features to achieve particular purposes across modes.